odezzshuuk/linked-notes/sorted/webdev/webgl-fundamentals.md

 - GL Shader Language
 - strictly typed like C/C++

-a pair of functions
+A pair of functions

-- 1. Vertex shader
+1. Vertex shader
-  - compute the position of each vertex
-- 2. fragment shader
+2. fragment shader
-  - compute color of each pixel

 ## vertex

+- Compute the position of each vertex

 ## fragment

+- Compute color of each pixel

 ## clip space